charbileigh/charbileigh/README.md

 ## About Me

-Making a difference one accessible technology at a time.
-Engineering solutions that strive for inclusivity and equitable access to bridge the disability divide. 😄😄
+Code warrior on a mission to change the world one line of code at a time, with a passion for disability and human rehabilitation.
+Making waves in the tech and disability sectors. 😄😄

 ![941429](https://user-images.githubusercontent.com/44195461/126048933-724589e7-8ede-4d1a-a8a7-9c0996a65107.jpg)
 ## My Tech Stack